croz-ltd/dpcmder/README.md

 dpcmder view & edit commands (less & vi) are available so you should be able to quickly start using dpcmder there.

-DataPower Commander need to have proper view, edit and diff commands configured if you want to use it's full potential.
-Unfortunately all Windows OS versions doesn't come with default editor so I didn't try to match default values for Windows OS but I would suggest you to install Windows version of vi and less (which are default ones for View and Edit commands) if you are running dpcmder under Windows cmd.
-Alternative is to map both of those to some existing "blocking" editor (for example notepad) in ~/.dpcmder/config.json.
+DataPower Commander needs to have a proper view, edit and diff command configured if you want to use its full potential.
+Unfortunately, all Windows OS versions don't come with default editor so I didn't try to match default values for Windows OS but I would suggest you to install Windows version of vi and less (which are default ones for View and Edit commands) if you are running dpcmder under Windows cmd.
+An alternative is to map both of those to some existing "blocking" editor (such as notepad) in ~/.dpcmder/config.json.
 For more details please check help.

 ## A bit of history of dpcmder

-When I started to work with DataPower (beginning of 2008) I plunged into world of XSLT-s - it is a verbose functional programming world.
-As Java developer I used Eclipse IDE a lot and I found it a good tool to work with XML/XSL files.
+When I started to work with DataPower (beginning of 2008) I plunged into the world of XSLT-s - it is a verbose functional programming world.
+As Java developer, I used Eclipse IDE a lot and I found it a good tool to work with XML/XSL files.
-There were some parts of XLST I could even test without uploading them to DataPower, using functionalities available in Eclipse but for some DataPower-specific parts only way to test it was to upload them to DataPower appliance.
+There were some parts of XSLT I could even test without uploading them to DataPower, using functionalities available in Eclipse but for some DataPower-specific parts the only way to test it was to upload them to the DataPower appliance.

 Soon I realized it is a bit cumbersome to upload files to DataPower appliance during development.
-I found IBM created an eclipse plugin which enabled us to quickly copy files from local eclipse workspace to DataPower appliance (and vice versa) which made development cycle much more comfortable and faster.
+I found IBM created an eclipse plugin that enabled us to quickly copy files from local eclipse workspace to DataPower appliance (and vice versa) which made the development cycle much more comfortable and faster.
 Unfortunately, IBM shipped this plugin only until DataPower firmware 3.8.2 and stopped maintaining this plugin to be compatible with new DataPower versions.
-There were some work-around solutions but none felt right for me.
+There were some workaround solutions but none felt right for me.

-At some point I thought about developing Eclipse plugin myself but decided to go other direction because of the following reasons:
+At some point, I thought about developing Eclipse plugin myself but decided to go other direction because of the following reasons:
-- from all sources I checked Eclipse plugin development is not fulfilling experience
+- from all sources I checked Eclipse plugin development is not a fulfilling experience
 - I thought it would be nice to have a tool which could be used to maintain files on DataPower by sysadmins, not only developers

-At first, I created a bash shell which had basic functionalities I planned to implement but on my Linux box it was working a bit slow.
+At first, I created a bash shell which had basic functionalities I planned to implement but on my Linux box, it was working a bit slow.
 Then I started this script in Linux bash console using cmder Console Emulator (https://cmder.net/) and realized it is so slow it is almost unusable.
 I wanted to have:
-- application which would work on at least 3 major OS-es (both my company and our clients use all 3 of them)
+- the application which would work on at least 3 major OS-es (both my company and our clients use all 3 of them)
-- command line application so it can be used through ssh on some jump server if required
+- the command-line application so it can be used through ssh on some jump server if required
-- application which would work fast
+- the application which would work fast
-- application which would be simple to use (and similar to Midnight Commander and/or Total Commander)
+- the application which would be simple to use (and similar to Midnight Commander and/or Total Commander)

-I evaluated few technologies to implement this.
+I evaluated a few technologies to implement this.
 After checking Node.js pkg and Golang which both enabled me to build executables for all target platforms on my Linux machine.
-At the end I decided to go with the Go as it produced smaller executables.
+In the end I decided to go with the Go as it produced smaller executables and felt more appropriate for TUI development.

-One issue which is still left partialy unsolved is handling keypresses for some of the special keys on Windows (maybe MacOS) environment.
-Seems like it is not quite easy to crate portable application which can correctly use arrow keys, Home & End key etc so I added alternative keys for each of those actions.
+One issue which is still left partially unsolved is handling keypresses for some of the special keys on Windows (maybe MacOS) environment.
+Seems like it is not quite easy to create a portable application which can correctly use arrow keys, Home & End key etc so I added alternative keys for each of those actions.
 Best of all, if you are not sure just press 'h' key (or any other unmapped key) and help will be shown.